Proofs of Useless Work -- Positive and Negative Results for Wasteless Mining Systems: Introduction

-\item Anyone with computational resources should be economically incentivized to solve a problem within the mining process rather than offline (being payed by someone for finding a valid solution to the problem in some offline setting). \item The computational requirements for solving a mining objective should be known to the system (or the system should be able to evaluate them).
-This means the system should have prior knowledge on the computational resources it take to evaluate the function on every input, or measure precisely the amount of work that went into each computation. \item Following the previous point, unless there is trusted reporting of the amount of computational work done by a user, the system should only allow users to upload problems for which every case is the "worse case" (For example, inverting one-way functions). \end{enumerate}
+In high level, We prove the following necessary conditions: (i) Solving user-uploaded problems must be an integral and mandatory part of the mining process. (ii) Miners must supply a proof that they attempted to solve user-uploaded problems.
+These proofs need to be easy to verify and "unfakeable" given any prior knowledge on the problems or the solutions. (iii) Anyone with computational resources should be economically incentivized to solve a problem within the mining process rather than offline. (iv) The system should be able to evaluate the computational requirements for solving a mining objective. (v) Following the previous point, unless there is trusted reporting of the amount of computational work done by a user, the system should only allow users to upload problems for which every case is the "worse case" (For example, inverting one-way functions).